austinmshearin/ElasticKibanaLab/README.md

 ## ElasticSearch and Kibana
 * Be sure Docker Desktop is currently running
-* Run the Docker/launch.bat script to deploy ElasticSearch and Kibana as container services
+* Run the Docker/Elastic Kibana Service Start.bat script to deploy ElasticSearch and Kibana as container services

 ## Python and Jupyter
 * Run the UtilityScripts/Python Virtual Environment Initialization.bat script to set up the Python virtual environment